ruptho/editlinkquality-wikipedia/README.md

   - Folder containing the poster presented at ComplexNetworks'19

 ---
 [1] Ruprechter, Thorsten, Tiago Santos, and Denis Helic.
-"Understanding and Predicting Edit War Articles on Wikipedia."
+"Relating Wikipedia Article Quality to Edit Behavior and Link Structure."
 (Under Review)

 [2] Ruprechter, Thorsten, Tiago Santos, and Denis Helic.
 "On the Relation of Edit Behavior, Link Structure, and Article Quality on Wikipedia."
 International Conference on Complex Networks and Their Applications.
 Springer, Cham, 2019.